Batteries

 Optional 12v Outlet

-An optional USB Charging Port can be added to the 15AH battery box, allowing you to recharge your phone, or power one or two GoPro cameras.
+An optional USB Charging Port can be added to the Large Battery Box, allowing you to recharge your phone, or power one or two GoPro cameras.

 A 12v outlet can also be added, to supply power to accessories that use a car cigarette lighter type plug, such as your electic inflator.